nouturnsign/thurstat/README.md

 ### Alias

-Instead of forcibly naming arguments every time you wish to instantiate a class, you may also create an alias with positional arguments as the parameters in the order they come.
+Instead of forcibly naming arguments every time you wish to instantiate a class, you may also create an alias using positional arguments as the characterization.

 e.g.
 ```py